colussim/mysql-innodb-k8s-operator/README.md

 > In this document, we will cover only the InnoDBCluster type.
 > To learn the details of each type, I encourage you to check this link: <a href="https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-properties.html" target="_docs">MySQL Operator Custom Resource Properties</a>

+> ❗️ **For the Enterprise Edition only:** MySQL Operator for Kubernetes now supports creating backups to cloud storage using the MySQL Enterprise Backup tool, and restoring such backups to server instances in InnoDB Clusters.
+Backups can be one-off or scheduled, and both full and incremental backups are supported.
+> MySQL Operator for Kubernetes now supports the creation of InnoDB ClusterSet, which consists of a primary InnoDB Cluster and zero or more replica clusters.

 We will use this manifest file to deploy 3 MySQL database instances and 3 MySQL Router instances,also defines storage requirements for a PersistentVolumeClaim (PVC) set.

 05-deploy.yaml: